 Managing your cap table in Excel is very 2011.
 We use LTSE Equity (formerly Captable.io).
 If you're a startup, they'll usually import your Excel and get you all set up for free.

 You will almost certainly need various types of insurance – use Embroker for this.
 Specifically, you should probably get D&O/Management Liability, Errors & Omissions, and Cyber Liability coverage.
-Don't double pay and get Workers Comp – this can be done through Gusto.
+Don't double pay and get Workers Comp for the US heere – this can be done through Gusto.

 Annoyingly, dealing with stock options is one of those slightly manual things you'll still need lawyers to help you with: